A. In this chapter, the following terms have the meanings indicated.

 B. Terms Defined.

-(1) “Administrative law judge (ALJ)” means a hearing officer delegated the duty of conducting evidentiary hearings for the Board.
+(1) “Administrative law judge (ALJ)” means a hearing officer delegated the duty of conducting evidentiary hearings for the Board or disciplinary panel.

 (2) “Administrative Procedure Act” means State Government Article, Title 10, Subtitle 2, Annotated Code of Maryland.

 (3) “Administrative prosecutor” means the attorney assigned from the Office of the Attorney General to prosecute administrative charges.

 (4) Administrative Reinstatement.